tariqs26/yelpcamp-server/README.md

 # YelpCamp API

-REST API for campgrounds application, built with Node.js, Express, MongoDB and Mongoose.
+REST API for campgrounds application, built with Node.js, Express, and MongoDB.

 ## Technologies Used